Interaction-driven quantum criticality in two-dimensional quadratic band crossing semimetals with time-reversal symmetry breaking: One-loop corrections

 \section{One-loop corrections}

 The one-loop quantum corrections to the fermion-fermion interactions are diagrammatically represented in Fig.~\ref{Fig12}.
-To be convenient, we employ dimensionless variables scaled by the lattice cutoff, i.e., $k\rightarrow k/\Lambda_0$ and $\omega\rightarrow\omega/\Lambda_0$, to simplify computations and express results compactly ~\cite{Vafek2014PRB,Stauber2005PRB, Wang2017PRB, Wang2011PRB,She2010PRB,Huh2008PRB,Wang2019JPCM}.
+For convenience, we employ dimensionless variables scaled by the lattice cutoff, i.e., $k\rightarrow k/\Lambda_0$ and $\omega\rightarrow\omega/\Lambda_0$, to simplify computations and express results compactly ~\cite{Vafek2014PRB,Stauber2005PRB, Wang2017PRB, Wang2011PRB,She2010PRB,Huh2008PRB,Wang2019JPCM}.
 After long but straightforward calculations~\cite{Vafek2014PRB,Wang2017PRB}, all one-loop corrections to the fermion-fermion interactions are obtained as follows, where $\mathcal{F}_{\mu\nu}$ denote the corrections to $\lambda_{\mu\nu}$ with $\mu,\nu=0,1,2,3$.

 \begin{widetext} \begin{small}

 \end{small} where the related coefficients are designated as \begin{small}

 \end{small} \end{widetext}